K-theory of rational quadratic forms

 \section{Preliminaries}

 The $C^*$-algebras are covered in [Dixmier 1977] \cite{D}.
 For the AF-algebras we refer the reader to [Effros 1981] \cite{E}.
 The K-theory of $C^*$-algebras is the subject of [Blackadar 1986] \cite{B}.
-The monograph [Platonov \& Rapinchuk 1994] \cite{PR} is an excellent introduction to the algebraic groups and their arithmetic.
+An excellent introduction to the algebraic groups can be found in [Platonov \& Rapinchuk 1994] \cite{PR}.